john-livingston/john-livingston.github.io/index.md

 # John Livingston

-### PhD student at the University of Tokyo
+### PhD student in the [Department of Astronomy at the University of Tokyo](https://www.astron.s.u-tokyo.ac.jp/)

 ## Research

-I enjoy discovering and characterizing extrasolar planets using a combination of ground- and space-based telescopes.
+I enjoy [discovering and characterizing extrasolar planets](http://iopscience.iop.org/article/10.3847/1538-3881/aaa841/meta) using a combination of ground- and space-based telescopes.
 I am interested in the various processes that give rise to the great diversity of worlds in the universe.

 ## Community